claranet/terraform-signalfx-detectors/docs/development.md

 $ sed -i "s/^\(module:\).*$/\1 ${MODULE_NAME}/" modules/${MODULE_DIR}/conf/00-heartbeat.yaml
 $ sed -i "s/^\([[:space:]]*metric:\).*$/\1 \"${METRIC_NAME}\"/" modules/${MODULE_DIR}/conf/00-heartbeat.yaml
 $
-$ echo "Full update the module (doc, code, add/remove/change detectors ..)"
+$ echo "Full update the module (doc, terraform code, add/remove/change detectors...)"
 $ make update-module ${MODULE_DIR}
 ```

 That is all! and from now you will have to run `make update-module` before to push any change, it
-will take care to regenerate code, documentation and even check the module to be sure to pass the CI.
+will take care of regenerating code, documentation and even check and validate the module to pass the CI.

 If this is not enough for your change or if you want to fully understand all capabilities and dependencies
 you will have to read the rest of this documentation.

 ## Make targets

-You seen above the `update-module` and `init-module` `make` targets which are very common
+You have seen above the `update-module` and `init-module` `make` targets which are very common
 for a developer no matter what type of change he would do but there are other possibilities.

 Here are atomic `make` targets useful for for development purpose: